Getting rid of white ants yourself

 This information enables the inspector to effectively start treating any white ant infestation thereby minimizing the risk of re-infestations and costly repairs.

 Remember, some types of white ant species create sub-nest(s) in wall cavities, subfloors, roof void etc, other types do not.
-Some create extensive-, others just minor damage.
+Some create extensive-, others create minor damage.
 When you think you got rid of them but missed a sub-nest somewhere in a wall cavity, your repair bill just increased significantly.

 It takes a well-trained, experienced timber pest inspector years to provide clients with effective, least intrusive and safe solutions to resolve each infestation.